Melorenzz/youtube-api/readme.md

 ## 📜 API
 To work with the YouTube API, you need to obtain an API key from [YouTube API](https://developers.google.com/youtube/v3/getting-started?hl=ru).
 After obtaining the key, add it to the project configuration.

+# How to Get YouTube API Key:
+# You can watch this video guide on how to get the YouTube API key:
+# https://www.youtube.com/watch?v=LLAZUTbc97I.
+Please note, this is not my guide.

 ---